raman325/broadlink-rm-rest/README.md

 Please read the [Notes](#notes) section before using.
 Refer to the [API](#api) section to learn how this server can be used.

+## Intro
+There are three objects that this application manages:
+- *Blasters* are the Broadlink devices on your network which can transmit IR/RF signals
+- *Targets* are aliases for the devices you want to control using *blasters*
+- *Commands* are aliases for raw IR/RF commands

+The basic process to use this app is:
+1. Discover all *blasters* on your network.
+This will add them to the application's database.
+You can assign a friendly name to each one or use MAC/IP addresses to reference them after they have been discovered.
+2. Create a *target* for every device you want to control using your *blasters*
+3. For each *target*, you can either use a specific *blaster* to learn a *command* by calling the learn endpoint and pressing the corresponding key on your remote while pointing at the *blaster* specified, or you can create a *command* from a hex value if you already know the raw *command*.
+4. Repeat 2 + 3 until all *targets* and *commands* have been added to the database.
+5. From now on, you can reference *blasters*, *targets*, and *commands* by the aliases you created.

 ## Setup

 ### Local Setup